seboltus/seboltus/PLANME.md

 //"Poets can create monsters at will, take for instance, Ancient Greece's two distinct principles for time, that of Chronos and Kairos. " } },
 //'Chronos refers to numeric, or chronological, time, a quantitative force.',
 //'Kairos refers to, literally "the right or opportune moment", used to metaphysical or Divine time, a qualitative force.'],

+spade of swords, heart of cups, diamond of pentacles, club of wands jack the valet, Bube, Unter, Page, fante (instruments, one eye for hearts/spades) queen the Dame, Konigin, regina (flowers, sceptre for for spades) king the roi, Konig, re (swords, ax for diamonds) knight the chevalier, Ober, Ritter, cavall, cavliere joker of red, black, white